lorenzo-stoakes/kernel-scripts/README.md

 # Kernel Development Scripts

-This is a dump of m kernel development scripts.
+This is a dump of my kernel development scripts.
 Some are rough-and-ready and specific to my system, and some are more generic.
 Hopefully I'll get a chance to clean them up over time.
-Generally I assume the distro I'm using (arch linux.)
+Generally I assume the distro I'm using (Arch Linux.)

 Additionally you will need to install appropriate packages, again at some point I will try to document the required packages.